YashavikaSingh/rl_sequence_modeling_blog/index.md

 ## Sequence Modeling in Offline RL

+# What is reinforcement learning
 Reinforcement Learning (RL) has traditionally relied on value estimation and Bellman updates, which are often unstable and difficult to tune.

 This project explores a paradigm shift: treating RL as a Sequence Modeling problem.
 We analyze and replicate three Transformer-based approaches—Decision Transformer (DT), Trajectory Transformer (TT), and Iterative Energy Minimization (IEM)—to understand how language modeling architectures can solve decision-making tasks.

+# Offline Reinforcement learning

+# Why sequence modeling for reinforcement learning

+# Decision Transformer

-*Decision Transformer (DT):* It establishes the baseline proof-of-concept models Reinforcement Learning as a Sequential modeling task.
+ It establishes the baseline proof-of-concept models Reinforcement Learning as a Sequential modeling task.
 Architecture used: causal GPT

+# Trajectory Transformer

-*Trajectory Transformer (TT):* IT accepts the premise of DT (RL is Sequence Modeling) but critiques the "blind" generation.
+ IT accepts the premise of DT (RL is Sequence Modeling) but critiques the "blind" generation.
 To actively plan into the future, it adapts the NLP concept of Beam Search.
 Architecture used: causal GPT

+# Iterative Energy Minimization
 *Iterative Energy Minimization (IEM)*: "The Refiner" – Uses a BERT-like masked model to iteratively "denoise" and optimize a full plan at once, minimizing a learned energy function.

-## Models and data sets
+# Models and data sets

 ### HuggingFace Models Used